mathew-perez/configure-ad/README.md

 <h3>Step 7: Create users in Active Directory using Powershell script</h3>
-Seventh and final step is to use Powershell to create users.
+The seventh and final step is to use Powershell to create users.

 <p></p>